oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

 1. `catalog-generate` converts a control Catalog to individual controls in markdown format for addition or editing of guidance prose.  `catalog-assemble` then gathers the prose and adds it to the controls in the Catalog.
 1. `profile-generate` takes a given Profile and converts the controls represented by its resolved profile catalog to individual controls in markdown format, with sections corresponding to the content that the Profile adds to the Catalog.
 The user may edit that additional content or add more, and `profile-assemble` then gathers the updated additional content and creates a new OSCAL Profile that includes those edits.
 1. `ssp-generate` takes a given Profile and its resolved profile catalog, and represents the individual controls as markdown files with sections that prompt for prose regarding the implementation response for items in the statement of the control.  `ssp-assemble` then gathers the response sections and creates an OSCAL System Security Plan comprising the resolved profile catalog and the implementation responses.
+1. `ssp-filter` takes a given ssp and filters its contents based on the controls included in a provided profile.

 In summary, the `catalog` tools allow conversion of a Catalog to markdown for editing - and back again to a Catalog.
 The `profile` tools similarly convert a Profile's resolved profile catalog to markdown and allow conversion to a new Profile with modified additions that get applied in resolving the profile catalog.
 Finally, the `ssp` tools allow the addition of implementation prose to a resolved profile catalog, then combine that prose with the Catalog into an OSCAL System Security Plan.